masonrogers/PodcastAssistant/README.md

 ## Logging

+Logging is configured by [`setup_logging()`](src/logging_setup.py) which creates the `logs/` directory if needed and sets up rotating file handlers.
+The main application (`run_app.py`) and the installer builder (`build_installer.py`) call this function at startup so logs are available from the very first import.

-All logs are stored in the `logs/` directory in the project root.
-Each major component writes to its own file.
-The main application logs to `app.log` and the installer builder logs to `installer_build.log`.
-Modules that call `get_logger()` create additional files under `logs/`.
+All components obtain a logger via `get_logger()` and therefore write to their own files.
+The application log is `logs/app.log` and the installer builder uses `logs/installer_build.log`.
+Additional modules create their own files under `logs/` as they log activity.

 The default log level is `INFO`.
-Edit the `level` fields in [`src/logging_setup.py`](src/logging_setup.py) to change verbosity.
+Edit the `level` values in [`src/logging_setup.py`](src/logging_setup.py) to change verbosity.

 ## Contributor Resources